 After that, you can still use Tailwind tribes to find high-quality content from peers and pin it manually to your boards.

 When you go for a monthly subscription, then you can enjoy 80 submissions to Tailwind tribes.
-If you write in the blogging and business niche then join my tailwind tribes for free!
+If you write in the blogging and business niche then join my tailwind tribe for free!

 The board lists is another feature that lets you schedule your pin to several boards at the same time.